NukP/twaxs/README.md

 - Plots a heatmap of peak height (at a specific q-range) as a function of scan number (or time) and position (or actual position), with the ability to export the plotted heatmap or the raw data.
 - Plots the peak height (from the specified q-range and specific position) and the Faradaic efficiency of hydrogen or ethylene as a function of time (double-axis graph).
 - Plots the average peak height as a function of position.
+- The motor used for scanning and high chnaging can be specified.

 ### Contributors
 - [Nukorn Plainpan](https://github.com/NukP)